belsopky/upload-lab/README.md

 **Vulnerability:** Case-sensitive extension blacklist

-**Scenario:** The application blocks dangerous extensions (php php3 php4 php5 phtml pht) but only checks lowercase variations The server is explicitly configured via `.htaccess` to execute `.PHP` (uppercase) files as PHP
+**Scenario:** The application blocks dangerous extensions (php php3 php4 php5 phtml pht) but only checks lowercase variations.
+The server is explicitly configured via `.htaccess` to execute `.PHP` (uppercase) files as PHP.

 **Exploitation:**
 1. Create a PHP shell